plygrnd/plygrnd.net/content/_index.md

 # About

 I had an unorthodox start to my IT career, having bounced through culinary, delivery and customer service jobs in my professional life.
 I'm passionate about keeping people and their data safe.

-To this end, I currently work for [Amazon Web Services](https://aws.amazon.com)'s Security Operations team. in a security operations and incident response role.
+I most recently worked for [Amazon Web Services](https://aws.amazon.com)'s Security Operations team. in a security operations and incident response role.
+I co-founded AWS's security researcher outreach program during my tenure.

 Aside from a brief stint in culinary training, I'm entirely self-taught.
 My resume/CV is linked above.